Frasche Rädj/Frisian Council Section North and Seelter Buund

 The main purpose of Seelter Buund as association for local culture and traditions is to preserve the Sater-Frisian language and the traditions of Saterland.
 The attachment to their homeland, history and landscape is what Seelter Buund drives.
 With its representatives, Seelter Buund is closely connected to EBLUL-Germany, to the Minority Council in Germany and through FUEN also to many minorities in Europe.

-Homepage of the Seelter Buund
+To the homepage of the Seelter Buund

-More information about the Frisians
+More about the Frisians

 Members of the Minority Council